Rinzler78/docker.idena-node/README.md

 ---

 ## Security Considerations
-- **Mot de passe SSH :** Il est fortement recommandé d'utiliser un mot de passe SSH (`IDENA_USER_ACCOUNT_PASS`) robuste et unique.
+- **SSH Password:** It is strongly recommended to use a strong and unique SSH password (`IDENA_USER_ACCOUNT_PASS`).
-- **Exposition du port SSH :** Considérez attentivement les implications de l'exposition du port SSH de votre conteneur à Internet.
-Si possible, limitez l'accès à ce port via des règles de pare-feu, en n'autorisant que des adresses IP de confiance.
+- **SSH Port Exposure:** Carefully consider the implications of exposing your container's SSH port to the internet.
+If possible, limit access to this port via firewall rules, allowing only trusted IP addresses.
-- **Clé API :** Protégez votre `api.key`.
-Ne la partagez pas publiquement.
+- **API Key:** Protect your `api.key`.
+Do not share it publicly.

 ---